- Conflicts

 Justice Thomas recused himself from considering a case brought to the Court by John Eastman during the 2023-2024 term (Eastman v.
 Thompson).
 He did not disclose the reason for his recusal.

-Justice Thomas has not recused himself from any pending cases in the 2023-2024 term for a conflict of interest.
+Justice Thomas did not recuse himself from any cases argued before the Court in the 2023-2024 term.

 Powerbroker